Previews are automatically created for many supported file types when you upload assets to the Acquia DAM (Widen).

 A queue system is used for previews so processors can scale properly for small and large uploads.
 Smaller groups of files are given priority since metadata tagging and order may be needed immediately.

-When uploading less than 10 files, previews for those files are placed in a high queue to be processed first.
-If you upload over 100 files, those a put in a low queue and processed after all files in the high queue have been uploaded.
+When uploading fewer than 10 files, previews for those files are placed in a high queue to be processed first.
+If you upload over 100 files, those are put in a low queue and processed after all files in the high queue have been uploaded.

 Here's an outline of processing times based on the file type: